aaron-nielsen/aaron-nielsen.github.io/teaching.md

 layout: page
 title: Teaching
 permalink: /teaching/
-image: "images/class.jpg"
+image: " "
 ---

-This page includes my teaching philosophy and an empirical assessment of my teaching effectiveness.
-It also serves as a directory for the courses I have taught, which are freely available to current students, alumni of my classes, and any other interested observers.
-Transitions my website has made over the years---from university servers, to Wordpress, to (now) Github---have led to the loss of several old course websites in the shuffle.
-People interested in syllabi from previous courses I taught at Alabama and Illinois can e-mail me to obtain a past syllabus.
+I am a teaching assistant professor in the Department of Statistics at Colorado State University.
+I typically teach 3-4 course each semester.
+Below are a list of courses that I have taught going back to my days as a graduate student.

 <hr style="clear:both;visibility: hidden;" />

-{% include image.html url="/images/class.jpg" caption="Teaching during my first year as a faculty member at CSU (20188)" align="left" %}
+{% include image.html url="/images/class.jpg" caption="Teaching during my first year as a faculty member at CSU (2018)" align="left" %}

 # Course Directory